Measurement of Energy Resolution with the NEXT-White Silicon Photomultipliers: Introduction

 The nature of neutrinos, whether Majorana or Dirac, is still unknown.
 Neutrinoless double beta decay ($\nubb$) is the most promising method of determining if neutrinos are their own antiparticle, and many experiments have produced lower limits on the half-lives of this process for various isotopes \cite{KamLand-Zen2023,GERDA2020,NEXT:0vbb}.
 The goal of the next generation of experiments is to reach a sensitivity to the half-life of $\nubb$ decay ($T_{1/2}^{0\nu}$) covering the inverted neutrino mass ordering, which requires ultra low-background tonne-scale detectors with excellent energy resolution \cite{jones2022physics}.

 The Neutrino Experiment with a Xenon TPC (NEXT) program searches for $\nubb$ decay with a high-pressure gaseous xenon time projection chamber (TPC), using the double beta decay isotope $\Xe$.
 In the current generation of NEXT detectors, photomultiplier tubes (PMTs) are used to measure the primary scintillation light and total energy of events, while silicon photomultipliers (SiPMs), located behind an electroluminescence (EL) amplification region, are used to track the position and reconstruct the topology of events.
-NEXT-White demonstrated excellent energy resolution \cite{NEXT:Eres,Next:krcal}, and showed a good understanding of backgrounds \cite{NEXT:bkgrds} while reducing them using event topology \cite{NEXT:topology,NEXT:DNN,NEXT:RL}.
+NEXT-White demonstrated excellent energy resolution, with less than $1\%$ FWHM at \qty{2.5}{\mega\electronvolt} \cite{NEXT:Eres} (the region of interest) and $4.5\%$ FWHM at \qty{41.5}{\kilo\electronvolt} \cite{Next:krcal} (the energy of the $\Kr$ decays used for calibration).
+NEXT-White additionally showed a good understanding of backgrounds \cite{NEXT:bkgrds} while reducing them using event topology \cite{NEXT:topology,NEXT:DNN,NEXT:RL}.
 The detector also produced a measurement of the half-life of the double beta decay with neutrinos \cite{NEXT:2vbb} and a limit to the neutrinoless double beta decay \cite{NEXT:0vbb} for $\Xe$, consistent with other experiments.

 While the current NEXT-100 detector \cite{NEXT:N100}, a \qty{100}{\kilo\gram} scale detector, aims to demonstrate the scalability of the technology, efforts on the design of a future tonne-scale detector are ongoing \cite{NEXT:tonne}.
 For future detectors, the PMTs used to measure energy in the NEXT-White and NEXT-100 detectors present multiple limitations, including their sensitivity to high pressure and their large contribution to the background.
 A possible future detector design could use a tracking plane made out of SiPMs that could also measure energy \cite{NEXT:tonne}.
 This will likely require over tens of thousands of SiPM channels.
 While many experiments use or propose to use this scale of SiPM channels (T2K \cite{T2K2012}, LHCb \cite{LHCb2022}, CMS \cite{CMS2017}, DUNE \cite{DUNE2021}, JUNO-TAO \cite{JUNO2023}, DarkSide-20k \cite{DarkSide2018}), the requirements of these detectors vary due to their respective science goals.
 In the case of NEXT, the desired resolution is below $1\%$ FWHM in the region of interest at \SI{2.5}{\mega\electronvolt}, a level that has not yet been demonstrated with SiPMs.
 Additionally, NEXT is unique in the combination of low energy events, the use of EL amplification, and room temperature electronics and thus has unique requirements for the analysis of the SiPM waveforms.
 In this paper, NEXT-White data is analyzed to extract energy resolution with SiPMs and to investigate their possible limitations for energy measurement in future detector designs.